 What can you construct?

-Activity 4 Dramatic Play
+Activity 4 Game Play

 Dress up!
 Dramatic play or ‘make believe’ involves fantasy play.
 From puppetry to skits to stage productions, play acting allows us to become other characters and to watch other characters in action.
 Finger puppets are a fun and easy way to create characters and put on a miniature play.
 Pick or story or make one up to narrate and have finger fun!
-Collect discarded materials as props and create a costume of an animal or a character in a play.
+Collect discarded materials as props and create a costume for an animal or a character in a play.
 Make a puppet stage.
 Put on a play!
 Post drawings or photos of your production with three sentences about it.

 Be dramatic!
 Make believe!

-Activity 5 Game Play
+Activity 6 Children's Play